jillnano/CCGAN-VC/README.md

 $ python convert_all.py --speaker_name_list SF1 SF2 SM1 TF1 TM1 TM3
 ```

-You must put all speakers' names into speaker_name_list in order that you set in training, since it creates one-hot vector with the list.
+You must put all speakers' names into speaker_name_list in the order that you set in training, since it creates one-hot vectors with the list.

 ### Data Download
 (Since data are already in Repo, this is only for when you lost them)